 The HTC Desire 816 is HTC’s second phablet offering to date.
 After competing in the high-end sphere with the One Max, HTC decided to enter the mid range phablet market with the 816.
 It faces stiff competition from the likes of Sony and Samsung, but the Desire has a trick up its sleeve by offering many features one would normally associate with high-end smartphones.
 Is the Desire 816 the phablet to get?
-Our Editor Nicholas finds out.
+Our Editor-in-Chief Nicholas finds out.

 - Snapdragon 400 processor clocked significantly higher compared to competition

 - 1.5 GB RAM gives it a fluid multitasking experience

 - Extremely loud and clear front-facing BoomSound speakers

 - 720p IPS LCD screen gives a surprisingly sharp viewing experience

 - Glossy plastic back is prone to smudges

 - Power/lock key and volume rocker inconveniently placed on the top-left